 The allocation within PAMM accounts is predetermined and adheres to a fixed percentage model based on the overall pooled assets.
 What investors do have control over is their exposure to the total Assets Under Management (AUM) of the fund manager.

-Essentially, when an investor selects a money manager, they are also agreeing to certain time constraints.
-These constraints represent a minimum period during which the investor’s funds are effectively ‘locked in’ within the asset pool.
+Investors are agreeing to certain time constraints, when selecting a money manager.
+The time constraints represent a minimum period during which the investor’s funds are effectively ‘locked in’ within the asset pool.

-Typically, these time requirements can range anywhere from one to three months, but the specific duration is set by the money manager and is reflective of their particular trading strategy.
+Time requirements range anywhere from one to three months, but the specific duration is set by the money manager and is reflective of their particular trading strategy.

-As the Money Manager engages in forex trading, the performance of their trades impacts the entire account.
-Suppose the Money Manager decides to trade one lot, which represents a certain value in the forex market.
-The outcome of this trade, whether it’s a win or a loss, affects the entire account’s value.
+The performance of the Money Manager’s trades impacts the entire PAMM account, as the Money Manager engages in Forex trading.
+Suppose the Money Manager decides to trade one lot, which represents a certain value in the Forex market.
+The outcome of the trade affects the entire account’s value, whether it’s a win or a loss.

-For example, in a PAMM account scenario where a money manager generates a 20% profit on a $50,000 fund ($10,000 profit), an investor with a $1,000 stake would earn a gross profit of $200.
-Supposing the performance fee is 30%, the investor would receive a net profit of $140.
+For example, an investor with a $1,000 stake would earn a gross profit of $200, in a PAMM account scenario where a money manager generates a 20% profit on a $50,000 fund ($10,000 profit).
+The investor would receive a net profit of $140, supposing the performance fee is 30%.

 How does PAMM compare to other managed accounts?